Accessible Education Services

 We understand that as a college student with a disability you have unique needs, strengths and goals.
 We strive to improve the accessibility of the college environment for all students to have a positive and equitable learning experience.

-We work to provide students with disabilities with the academic accommodations they need to level the playing field and eliminate barriers and the services they need to build skills, strategies and resources to make the most of college.
+We work to provide students with disabilities the academic accommodations they need to level the playing field and eliminate barriers and the services they need to build skills, strategies and resources to make the most of college.

 Our services are free, confidential and voluntary.
 They are firmly rooted in our commitment to respecting your dignity, integrity and your right to make your own choices for yourself with respect to the services you choose to use.